Updated on August 21, 2025

-Treatment also involves working with a variety of healthcare providers and specialists, who can help you address the various ways that HIV impacts your life and your health.
+Treatment also involves working with a variety of healthcare providers and specialists who can help you address the various ways that HIV affects your life and your health.
+Here's who you may find on your team.

-First and foremost, you’ll need a healthcare provider that has experience treating HIV.
+First and foremost, you’ll need a healthcare provider who has experience treating HIV.
 In many cases, treatment will be overseen by an infectious disease specialist.

 - This provider will oversee your treatment for HIV, prescribe your HIV medication, and monitor your progress with treatment.